 We invite you to take action now.
 Are you part of a banking institution?
 Are you a software developer?
 There is an ocean of opportunity.
 Start exploring this new technology with our posts about Facial Recognition Search Engines and Face Recognition Ready to Use Online Tools.

 Have you opted-in for face recognition online banking?
 What are the pros and cons?
-What is your view banks and developer need to do to facilitate its adoption by customers?
+What is your view banks and developers need to do to facilitate its adoption by customers?
 Leave a comment below.

 Subscribe To Our List